bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/complex-string-parsing-and-validation.md

 * `StateMachine`: this moves from one state to another according to the received token and the valid transitions from the current state
 * `StateMachineBuilder`: receives a `Grammar` object and configure a `StateMachine` accordingly
 * `QueryParser`: this is the only ad-hoc object.
-This configures the `StateMachine` to make it ready to be used to parse the SQL subset we use in the kafka list endpoint
+This configures the `StateMachine` to make it ready to be used to parse the SQL subset we use in the dinosaur list endpoint

 ### The `Scanner`
 The scanner object is the lowest level object of the parser.